 The RESPECT project conducts periodic consultations with experts and practitioners in the field of EU external and trade policy.

-As part of this exercise, the first RESPECT survey collected opinions of almost 500 respondents, on the important theme of EU trade policy and its capacity to serve as a tool to attain EU external policy objectives such as promotion of human right and environmental sustainability.
+The first RESPECT survey collected opinions of almost 500 respondents, on the important theme of EU trade policy and its capacity to serve as a tool to attain EU external policy objectives such as promotion of human right and environmental sustainability.

 Results show that almost 60% of the respondents agree or strongly agree that the EU should make access to its markets by other countries conditional on non-trade outcomes (such as human rights, labour, environmental protection and anti-corruption).
 Unpacking the aggregate figure, national business associations, academia and think tanks, non-EU government officials and SMEs reveal a more lukewarm position.